 Campus security is discussed during new student orientation.
 Members of Tarrant County College Police Department conduct crime prevention and general security and safety awareness presentations when requested by various community groups, including students and employees of the College.
 The Police Department organizes and sets up crime prevention and education display tables at various locations throughout the year.
 This activity provides an opportunity for Tarrant County College Police Department staff to hand out safety-related information, as well as answer individual questions.
 During the academic year, the Tarrant County College Police Department conducted events and presentations and staffed crime prevention display tables.
-There were approximately 201 New Student Orientation (NSO) programs conducted which provided general safety awareness and crime prevention including intimate partner violence and drug and alcohol educational resources.
+There were approximately 101 New Student Orientation (NSO) programs conducted which provided general safety awareness and crime prevention including intimate partner violence and drug and alcohol educational resources.
 All new and transfer students are required to complete #NotAnymore for continued enrollment.
-There were 38 New Hire Orientation (NHO) programs for employees which provided information on safety awareness, crime prevention, sexual assault awareness, interpersonal violence, active shooter/threat awareness and self-defense training.
-Thirty Personal Safety and Self-Defense Training (PSSDT) sessions were given throughout the year and approximately 33 other District-wide events addressed crime prevention and health and safety awareness.
-The Crime Prevention and Victim Assistance Unit participated in some of the campus events, and the District sponsored DASHH (Drugs, Alcohol, Sex, Harassment, and Hazing).
+There were 34 New Hire Orientation (NHO) programs for employees which provided information on safety awareness, crime prevention, sexual assault awareness, interpersonal violence, active shooter/threat awareness and self-defense training.
+Twenty five Personal Safety and Self-Defense Training (PSSDT) sessions were given throughout the year and 15 other District-wide events addressed crime prevention and health and safety awareness.
+The Crime Prevention and Victim Assistance Unit participated in some of the campus events, and the District sponsored DASHH (Drugs, Alcohol, Sex, Harassment, and Hazing) Prevention Squad provided ongoing educational programs focused on life choices related to drugs, alcohol, sex, harassment, and hazing.
 In these programs, students and employees are encouraged to be responsible for their own security and the security of others.